paryapasha/Cursus_PostGIS_n1/README.md

 ```ST_makevalid``` is the function that returns a corrected geometry.

 ```sql
-CREATE TABLE my_freguesias AS
+CREATE TABLE my_neighborhood AS
-SELECT id, name, ST_buffer((ST_makevalid(geom)),0)) as geom FROM vectors.porto_freguesias
+SELECT id, name, ST_buffer((ST_makevalid(geom)),0)) as geom FROM vectors.porto_neighborhood
 WHERE NOT ST_IsValid(geom);
 ```